 Dosage form: tablet

-Testing Prior to Initiation and During Treatment with GENVOYA
+Testing When Initiating and During Treatment with GENVOYA

-Prior to initiation of GENVOYA, patients should be tested for hepatitis B virus infection [see Warnings and Precautions (5.2)].
+Prior to or when initiating GENVOYA, test patients for hepatitis B virus infection [see Warnings and Precautions (5.1)].

 Not Recommended in Patients with Severe Renal Impairment